Wildlife in the Transoceanic

-While sailing between Halifax and Colon, look out for tropical seabirds.
-You might have an encounter with a booby, which was apparently named after the Spanish word “bobo”, meaning “stupid”, because of its lack of fear when landing on ships, which made it an easy meal for hungry sailors.
+While sailing closer to the equator, look out for tropical seabirds.
+You might have an encounter with a booby, which was apparently named after the Spanish word ’bobo‘, meaning ’stupid‘, because of its lack of fear when landing on ships.
+This made it an easy meal for hungry sailors.

-Off the coast of South or Central America, look out for frigatebirds soaring above on thin wings, stalking other birds to snatch their prey.
-This strategy, known as “kleptoparasitism”, allows the frigatebird to expend less energy when foraging, although it requires strong agility.
-Also called “Man-o’-War” birds, frigatebirds will even harass other birds until they regurgitate food they’ve already eaten, which the frigatebirds will then take for themselves.
+Off the coasts of South or Central America, look out for frigatebirds soaring above on thin wings, stalking other birds to snatch their prey.
+This strategy, known as ’kleptoparasitism‘, allows the frigatebird to expend less energy when foraging, although it requires much agility.
+Also called ’Man-o’-War‘ birds, frigatebirds will even harass other birds until they regurgitate food they’ve already eaten, which the frigatebirds will then take for themselves.

 When sea and sky meet

-The “flight” of the flying fish begins underwater, where it picks up speed before breaking the surface, opening its wing-like pectoral fins, while keeping the lower fork of its tail in the water.
-It then uses the lower fork of its tail to propel itself forward dozens of metres before dropping into the water with a splash.
-The use of the tail allows it to fly much further than it could by momentum alone.
+The ’flight‘ of the flying fish begins underwater, where it picks up speed before breaking the surface, opening its wing-like pectoral fins, while keeping the lower fork of its tail in the water.
+It then uses the lower fork of its tail to propel itself forward before dropping into the water with a splash.
+The use of the tail allows it to glide much further than it could by momentum alone nature.

 In the open, tropical ocean, you may spot sea turtles among large mats of sargassum seaweed, or catch a glimpse of one surfacing for air.
-These shelled reptiles hold their breath for several hours at a time, feeding on eelgrass, crabs, fish, molluscs and other marine animals hundreds of metres below the sea’s surface.
+These shelled reptiles can hold their breath for several hours at a time, feeding on eelgrass, crabs, fish, molluscs and other marine animals hundreds of feet below the surface.